 This is a general example of how simulations are run.
-For more specific examples check the SDK Makefile (opens new window).
+For more specific examples check the Cosmos SDK Makefile.

 Here are some suggestions when encountering a simulation failure:

-- Export the app state at the height were the failure was found.
+- Export the app state at the height where the failure was found.
 You can do this

 by passing the